kobrak1/phonebook-app/README.md

 # Usage
 Steps;
-1- Clone the project to your PC by running the "git clone https://github.com/kobrak1/phonebook-app" command.
+1- Clone the project to your PC by running the `git clone https://github.com/kobrak1/phonebook-app` command.\
-2- Open two terminals, one is ro run the react application, the other one is to run the json server.
+2- Open two terminals, one is ro run the react application, the other one is to run the json server.\
-3- Run "npm run dev" or "yarn dev" commands on the first terminal.
+3- Run `npm run dev` or `yarn dev` commands on the first terminal.\
-4- Go on the second terminal and go to the src directory and run "npm run server" or "yarn server" command to run the json server.
+4- Go on the second terminal and go to the src directory and run `npm run server` or `yarn server` command to run the json server.\
 5- Now, you are all set.